CiscoDevNet/terraform-provider-cml2/README.md

 To generate or update documentation, run `go generate`.

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of acceptance tests, run `make testacc`.
 For this to work, the provider needs to be configured via environment variables.
 Here's an example: